gracequantum/MPS2/README.md

 Then you can use these parameters in you program.

 ### Define operators
 Quantum operator can be represented as two ranks tensor.
-About how to define tensor in GraceQ/tensor library, you can refer [GraceQ/tensor](https://github.com/gracequantum/tensor).
+About how to define tensor in GraceQ/tensor library, you can refer to [GraceQ/tensor](https://github.com/gracequantum/tensor).
 ```cpp
 auto pb_out = Index({
                    QNSector(QN({QNNameVal("Sz", 1)}), 1),